A lack of empathy is one of the defining characteristics of low emotional intelligence.

-Your husband doesn’t pick up on your facial expressions or moods, because he is too absorbed with his own concerns.
+Your partner doesn’t pick up on your facial expressions or moods, because he is too absorbed with his own concerns.
 Your wife doesn’t take the time to ask you probing questions or attempt to understand the pain behind your bad mood.

-Perhaps your spouse views your problems or worries as less important or painful than his or her own.
+Perhaps your spouse or partner views your problems or worries as less important or painful than his or her own.
 Rather than seeking to better understand you, your partner uses the opportunity to vent and compare his or her own problems.